 Comment: Cost of services provided by contract with outside vendors throughout the Town's departments.
-This appropriation reflects a net increase of \$102,977.
-This increase is related to increased costs for curbside services related to trash pick-up and the continuance of a bi-weekly recycling collection program and consulting services for annual MS4 (State permit requirements) (\$48,500), wetlands application review (\$10,000), increased compensation for the Town's Corporation Counsel (\$31,000).
+This appropriation reflects a net increase of \$242,977.
+This increase is related to increased costs for curbside services related to trash pick-up and the continuance of a bi-weekly recycling collection program, consulting services for annual MS4 (State permit requirements) and Town-wide vehicular crash study to fulfill Plan of Conservation action item (\$148,500), wetlands application review (\$10,000), increased compensation for the Town's Corporation Counsel (\$31,000).
 Increases can also be found in Facilities and Public Works Departments for contractual services.